 - Norovirus is an important human foodborne pathogen and a proportion of the illness that it causes is transmitted through food.
-As significant gaps in our knowledge still exist in this area, a foodborne viruses research programme has been established within the Foodborne Disease Strategy to address this. - To help inform where we might most effectively target interventions in future, we have a research programme which aims to improve our understanding of the routes of transmission for norovirus.
-The programme demonstrates the role that the whole food chain, including food handlers plays in UK acquired norovirus infections and the dynamics of the spread of disease. - We held a research workshop in January 2013 to develop a better understanding of foodborne viruses, in particular norovirus, in the food chain and to identify key research gaps to develop tangible risk management strategies.
+As significant gaps in our knowledge still exist in this area.
+A foodborne viruses research programme has been established within the Foodborne Disease Strategy to address this. - To help inform where we might most effectively target interventions in future the research programme aims to improve our understanding of the routes of transmission for norovirus, the role that the whole food chain, including food handlers plays in UK acquired norovirus infections and the dynamics of the spread of disease. - We held a research workshop in January 2013 to develop a better understanding of foodborne viruses, in particular norovirus, in the food chain and to identify key research gaps to develop tangible risk management strategies.
 Proceedings were published in April 20131.